 POWER

 Power Project is an MJN research effort to create a library of tactics and examples for how organizations design governance methods, contracts, and norms embodying MJN's four characteristics of justice.
-With support in 2023 from SUMA Net Impact at Columbia University, we're developing short case studies and revising our own philosophies as we learn.

 • “All struggles Are essentially power struggles.
 Who will rule, Who will lead, Who will define, refine, confine, design, Who will dominate.
 All struggles Are essentially power struggles, And most are no more intellectual than two rams knocking their heads together."